Troops to Trucks

 - Be active military (including the Reserves and National Guard) or be within 90 days of release from active military service.

 - Be certified by their commanding officer or designee as possessing (1) a military operator's permit and (2) at least two years experience driving the same type of vehicle that the applicant plans to drive with a Virginia CDL.
 (For a list of CDL vehicle types, refer to CDL Classifications, Restrictions, and Endorsements.)

 - If necessary, pass additional knowledge and skills tests for specialized endorsements (hazardous materials, school bus, etc.), and

 Troops to TrucksSM provides an opportunity for wounded service men and women with missing or impaired limbs to obtain a CDL following a skills performance evaluation by DMV.

 To assist military members who lack experience operating heavy vehicles but who are interested in obtaining a Virginia CDL, DMV is partnering with a number of military installations to provide the necessary training.
 Through this plan, military personnel can receive their CDL training and testing on their military base prior to leaving service.

-DMV is also working with various associations to attempt to help those who obtain their Virginia CDL through the program find employment opportunities.
-Besides easing the transition from military to civilian life, Troops to TrucksSM helps to reduce the trucking industry's shortage of qualified licensed commercial truck drivers.
+DMV and various associations are working together to assist service members who obtain their Virginia CDL through Troops to TrucksSM find jobs.
+This helps these service members transition from military to civilian life, and also helps the trucking and transportation industry find qualified licensed commercial drivers.